Prospectus

 The first year (propaedeuse) of the bachelor’s programme consists entirely of courses in the main subjects.

 The propaedeuse comprises courses that provide a general overview to orient you to the study of English.
 The four main subjects of Philology, Literature, Linguistics and Language Acquisition are taught in both semesters in the form of lectures, seminars and language laboratories.
-The lectures provide the big picture, while the seminars address specific topics and use texts to explore these.
+The lectures provide the big picture, while the seminars address specific topics.

 Alongside the lectures and seminars, mentoring is a compulsory part of the propaedeuse.
 Here you receive more information on matters such as how the programme works.